slsa-framework/slsa/docs/spec/v1.1/threats.md

 This is the most direct threat because it is the easiest to pull off.
 If there are no mitigations for this threat, then (D) and (E) are often indistinguishable from this threat.

+**TODO:** We need to define "official source control repository".
+Its meaning is not obvious.
+The gist is that each package theoretically has some "official" or "canonical" repository from which is "should" be built, and the attack here is that you either build from a different source repository or otherwise do something that doesn't reflect that source repository.
+But we need to nail down this concept.

 <details><summary>Build with untrusted CI/CD <span>(expectations)</span></summary>